Dealing with Discrimination in the Workplace? Protect Your Rights Through the EEOC.

 Mediation is relatively inexpensive because the EEOC provides the mediator free of charge.
 The process is much less formal than arbitration or court process but still requires skill and confidence in your facts and legal positions to make the most of it.

 The presence of an employment law attorney will:

 - increase your chances of getting a fair settlement,

 - provide you with advice about your options during the process,

 - the relative strengths and weaknesses of your case and the employer’s defenses and, in the event the matter is not resolved at mediation,

 - strategies on the next steps if the case needs to proceed to federal investigation and possibly a courtroom

 The entire goal of the mediator is to resolve the conflict – not to point any fingers.
 The mediator is truly in the middle, not on one side or the other.

-Contact an EEOC Attorney in Florida Today!
+Why Hire An EEOC Attorney in Florida

 The EEOC invites both parties – you and your employer – to participate in the mediation.
-It is not necessary that any lawyers are present, but it is a very wise idea.
+It is not necessary that lawyers are present, but it is a very wise idea.
 You need an experienced employment law attorney to advocate for you and who knows how to negotiate the best possible outcome.